Dugy/bomba/README.md

 # Bomba
 C++20 library for convenient implementation of remote procedure calls and serialisation.
-Currently, it's a work in progress, it's usable, but there may be bugs, security issues or messy error handling.
+It's not complete yet, but it's usable.
+There may be bugs, security issues or messy error handling.

 To maximise convenience, it needs no code generation and no macros and is entirely header-only, yet its verbosity is at minimum.
 It is also usable without any additional libraries.

 It's written in bleeding edge C\++20.
 Works on GCC 12, Clang 13 or MSVC 19.
 Before C\++23 reflection (`reflexpr` expression) is available, a GCC-only trick relying on Defect Report 2118 is used.
-Clang and MSVC have to use a different implementation with slighly worse performance.
-It's intended to be embedded-friendly as it can be used without any dynamic allocation when compiled by GCC and it needs dynamic allocation only during initialisation if compiled with Clang or MSVC).
+Clang and MSVC have to use a different implementation with slightly worse performance.
+It's intended to be embedded-friendly as it can be used without any dynamic allocation when compiled by GCC and no dynamic allocation after initialisation if compiled with Clang or MSVC.
 Currently the only available implementation of the networking layer is based on `std::experimental::networking` and uses some dynamic allocation, so that part (about 130 lines) might need reimplementation if used outside PC architectures.

 ## Showcase
 After setting up the components (examples are below), this is all the code needed to define an API call that allows remotely calling a lambda: